 improves the environmental profile of your business

-We cover the whole of the Borough of Broxbourne including Waltham Cross, Cheshunt, Goffs Oak, Wormley, Turnford, Broxbourne and Hoddesdon.
+We cover the whole Borough of Broxbourne including Waltham Cross, Cheshunt, Goffs Oak, Wormley, Turnford, Broxbourne and Hoddesdon.

 How do I obtain a quote for my business?

-To obtain a quote or receive further information on the commercial waste and recycling collection services the council provides, please contact Environmental Services on 01992 785640 or complete our online contact form for a quote.
+To obtain a quote or receive further information on the commercial waste and recycling collection services the council provides, please contact Environmental Services by emailing email@example.com or calling 01992 785640 or completing our online contact form for a quote.

 The Council operates a chargeable bulky waste collection service for items such as furniture.
 Please note that this service cannot collect soil, rubble, plasterboard, tiles, pianos or greenhouses.
 It is a boundary collection service and we cannot enter properties to collect waste.

 You can arrange a bulky waste collection by completing our online contact form and we will contact you to arrange a collection.
 Alternatively, collections can be arranged at a Council One Stop Shop or by contacting the Helpline on 01992 785577 and selecting option three and then option one when prompted.

 The cost of the service will depend upon how many items are to be disposed of.
 Please see the price list for more information.